QCaudron/repeater_roundabout/repeaters.md

 The following repeaters are participating in the Repeater Roundabout.
 Please ensure you **do not interfere** with the repeater's normal operation, including regular nets.

 You can get a general idea for the repeaters' locations on the [repeater map](/map).
-If you program your radio with Chirp, check out our [Chirp .csv file](https://raw.githubusercontent.com/QCaudron/repeater_roundabout/main/assets/rr_frequencies.csv) for all FM frequencies below.
+If you program your radio with Chirp, check out our [Chirp .csv file](https://raw.githubusercontent.com/QCaudron/repeater_roundabout/main/assets/rr_frequencies.csv) for all FM and Fusion frequencies below.

 | Group Name      | Callsign   | Location           | Mode         |   Output (MHz) |   Offset (MHz) |                  Tone (Hz) |
 |:----------------|:-----------|:-------------------|:-------------|---------------:|---------------:|---------------------------:|